Win Tickets to See Katt Williams

 Text “PIMPIN” to 52140 for your chance to win tickets to see Katt Williams!
-Sunday, May 14th at The Schottenstein Center.
-Text Message and Data Rates May Apply.
+Sunday May 14th at The Schottenstein Center Data and Message Rates may apply.

-NO PURCHASE NECESSARY.
-Void where prohibited.
-Open to legal residents of the United States residing within the Columbus, OH metropolitan area, who are 18 years of age or older.
-The “Katt Williams” Text-To-Win Sweepstakes ends April 30, 2023 Subject to Official Rules.

 Katt Williams Winning Weekend